Preparing for Camp

 My child is really worried about getting homesick.
 What can I do to help?

-Start by assuring him that most people feel anxious when they are in a strange, new environment.
+Start by assuring her that most people feel anxious when they are in a strange, new environment.
 This is totally normal!
-Help him to focus on all the reasons he decided to go to camp in the first place: new friends, exciting activities, a chance to try new things.
+Help her to focus on all the reasons she decided to go to camp in the first place: new friends, exciting activities, a chance to try new things.
 Here are some other ideas (keep in mind that different techniques work with different children):

-• If it seems to be a more general concern about being apart from his family, talk about ways to feel connected.
-Have him pack a few familiar objects like a favorite stuffed animal and a family photo or two.
+If it seems to be a more general concern about being apart from her family, talk about ways to feel connected.
+Have her pack a few familiar objects like a favorite stuffed animal and a family photo or two.
 Writing letters can be helpful, so include plenty of stationery, envelopes and stamps.
-For kids who may have a hard time knowing what to write home about, provide daily topics for each letter (things like names and hometowns of new friends, description of his counselor, what was served for lunch, new activities tried, etc.).
+For kids who may have a hard time knowing what to write home about, provide daily topics for each letter (things like names and hometowns of new friends, description of her counselor, what was served for lunch, new activities tried, etc.).

 What do you do at camp for homesick kids?